SAFF 2022 Social Issues (Mature Content)

-The Social Issues session is in theater 2 with over 3 1/2-hours, 5 films and a Q&A session with the filmmakers.
+The Social Issues session is in theater 2 with 3 ½-hours including 6 films and a Q&A session with the filmmakers.

 Under 17 requires accompanying parent or adult guardian.
 Contains some adult material.
 Parents are urged to learn more about the film before taking their young children with them.

 305 E 4th St #100

 Santa Ana, CA 92701

 The son of a drunk and abusive politician reconciles with the guilt that comes from not protecting his mother from his father.

 A husband (Jaskaran Singh) and wife (Aman Buttar) try to celebrate their daughter’s birth while dealing with his alcoholism, toxic masculinity, and the culture’s negative attitude towards women.

 CHILDREN OF PARTITION: AN ORAL HISTORY OF POTHOHARIS